Thread: A Logic-Based Data Organization Paradigm for How-To Question Answering with Retrieval Augmented Generation: Limitations

 \subsection{Logic Unit Type}

-When converting documents into logic units, we distinguish how-to questions into \textit{`linear'} and \textit{`dynamic'} types, where linear how-to questions often involve a fixed sequence of steps that do not require feedback or decision points based on intermediate outcomes.
-Below are the common LU types identified in our experiments\footnote{These LU types are summarized from our practice in experiments with industrial and public datasets.
-There may be additional LU types depending on the specific scenario.}, showing \method is versatile enough to handle diverse types:
+When converting documents into logic units, \method expands its scope beyond solving how-to questions, as documents often contain more than just solutions to these types of questions.
+Below are the common LU types identified in our experiments\footnote{These LU types are summarized from our experiments with both industrial and public datasets.
+Additional LU types are provided in Appendix \ref{appendix_lu_type}, and more may emerge depending on the specific scenario.}, demonstrating \method's versatility in handling a wide range of document types:

-\textbf{\textit{Step.}} This is the most common LU type for resolving how-to questions.
-Each LU body represents detailed actions, including code blocks and resolution instructions.
-The LU prerequisite describes the actions that need to be completed before executing the current actions.
-The prerequisite is especially crucial for identifying the entry point of a solution.
-For example, when facing a problem, there exist different ways to resolve it depending on the current situation.
-The prerequisite serves as a condition in the LU selection stage, filtering out LUs that do not meet the prerequisite.
+\textbf{\textit{Step.}} This is the most common type of LU for resolving how-to questions.
+Each LU body encapsulates detailed actions, including code snippets and resolution instructions.
+The LU prerequisite specifies the conditions or actions that must be completed prior to executing the current LU, serving a critical role in determining the appropriate entry point for a solution.
+For instance, when encountering a problem, multiple resolution paths may exist depending on the specific context.
+The prerequisite functions as a filtering mechanism during the LU selection process, eliminating candidates that do not satisfy the required conditions.
+Samely, the linker acts as a bridge between steps, directing the flow to subsequent LUs based on the outcome of the current step.

 \textbf{\textit{Terminology.}} This type provides detailed explanations of domain-specific terminology.
-For example, terms may share the same name or abbreviation in the LU header but convey different meanings in the LU body.
+For example, terms may share the same name or abbreviation in LU header but convey different meanings in LU body.
 The prerequisites for terminology LUs describe scenarios where the terminology typically appears and linkers are usually empty unless referencing extended terminology that depends on it.

-\textbf{\textit{FAQ.}} This type provides frequently asked questions, supplementing the knowledge base.
-These LUs are typically isolated, with the LU body offering solutions through sequential steps that address linear how-to questions not reliant on dynamic states.
-They save time by avoiding the need for sequentially retrieving LUs for common questions.

-\textbf{\textit{Appendix.}} This type provides additional information relevant to the scenario of LUs, such as examples, background, lookup tables, etc. These LUs serve as supplementary knowledge for LLMs when generating responses or executable plans.